fiduswriter/wasm-pandoc/README.md

 ## To use

-1. Make `pandoc-wasm` a dependency in your project.json.
+1. Make `wasm-pandoc` a dependency in your project.json.

 2. In your bundler mark "wasm" as an asset/resource.
 For example in rspack, in your config file: